-He changed the course of English history and introduced many reforms such as a sophisticated taxation system.
+William the Conqueror changed the course of English history and introduced Feudalism, the Domesday Book, and many reforms such as a sophisticated taxation system.

 Of these, Richard the Lionheart is most famously known for his role in the Third Crusade and battles with Saladin.

-The Lancaster rule ended with Henry VI when Yorkists defeated him.
+The Lancaster rule ended with Henry VI when the Yorkists defeated him.

 Later, Richard III ruled England from 1483 to 1485.
 He was finally killed at the Battle of Bosworth in 1485, ending the reign of the Yorkists.

 Medieval King Richard in the mix of things in the battle of Bosworth

 Historians point to the Battle of Bosworth 1485 as an event that signaled the end of the medieval period

 The Tudor rule started in 1485 just as the medieval period was ending and lasted until 1603.

 The Tudors traced their origins to Wales, their reign began with the defeat of Richard III at the hands of Henry Tudor at the Battle of Bosworth.

 The main changes during Tudors’ rule were in the religious outlook of England.
 The Tudor era was marked by an increasingly greater inclination of the country towards the Protestant faith.